-- There is an energy not supplied, but at the same time is not produced, so does not consume extra fuel.
+- There is the cost of energy that is not supplied, but at the same time is not produced, so does not consume extra fuel.
 It is an almost even balance. - There was a benefit expected for the sale of the unsupplied energy that now is not obtained.